 Some individuals who acquire a traumatic brain injury during their developmental years may become eligible for services through the ID/DD Waiver program.
 Often those services do not provide the supports necessary to adequately meet their needs.
-Many individuals who have a traumatic brain injury do not have access to any supports at all.
+Although recent development of the Traumatic Brain Injury Home and Community Based Waiver is a step in the right direction, the very limiting eligibility criteria will continue to result in many individuals who have a traumatic brain injury not having access to any supports at all.